Community Paramedicine

 • Perform patient assessments including clinical, social, safety, environmental, etc.

-• Perform diagnostic procedures, including cardiac monitoring, 12 lead ECGs, glucose checks, blood analysis , etc.
+• Perform diagnostic procedures, including cardiac monitoring, 12 lead ECGs, glucose checks, etc.

-• Carry BLS and ALS supplies, equipment, and medications similar to emergency ambulances.
+• Carry BLS and ALS supplies, equipment, and medications similar to some emergency ambulances.

-• Consult and refer to health care services, physicians, mid level providers, and others.
+• Consult and refer to health care services and providers.

 • Provide patient education.